u451f/telegram-poll-bot/README.md

 On Telegram:

 - talk to @BotFather and create a new bot
-- copy token and add to .dotenv (requires python3-dotenv package) → or actually add that to Github secrets - this is what we work with.
+- copy token and add to .dotenv (requires python3-dotenv package) → or actually add that to Github secrets (settings → secrets and variables → actions → Repository secrets) - this is what we work with (we need TOKEN and CHAT_ID)
 - test if token works: https://api.telegram.org/botTOKEN/getMe (replace TOKEN) by actual token

 ## Add bot to the group or channel where it shall post the polls